dbosk/introtools/modules/git/git.md

 [github-makerepo]: https://help.github.com/articles/create-a-repo/

-In this course, we will create a repo for you automatically.
+In this course, we will create a repo to use for assessment for you automatically.
 This is because we need particular settings to allow our grading bot to automatically check that you've completed the assignment.
 A while after you've logged into KTH GitHub for the first time, our bot will have created a repo for you.
 You can find it in the [course organization datintro21][gits-datintro].

 # Clone your repo and add a file